-Here’s a few examples where German words get a little confusing:
+Here are a few examples where German words get a little confusing:

 ‘Gift’ and ‘Geschenk’ – Your German friends might be a little shocked if you tell them your husband bought you a gift; in German, this means poison!
 Geschenk is the correct word to use.
 This we call a false friend in linguistics.

 Drucken and drücken – one means print, the other push, respectively.